 The decoding of NAL units is specified in clause TBD.

-[Ed.
-Subject to leading picture discussion, leading picture decoding would be introduced here]
+The processes in clauses TBD specify decoding processes using syntax elements in in the tile group layer and above.

 The processes in clauses TBD specify decoding processes using syntax elements in all syntax structure layers.

 10 Sub-bitstream extraction process